Nuo27/Potplayer-Ollama-Translate/README.md

 | `sReasoningActivatePrompt` | Prompt to enable reasoning: `""` |
 | `sReasoningDeactivatePrompt` | Prompt to disable reasoning: `"/no_think "` |
 | `temperature` | Output randomness (default: `0` for deterministic) |

+> Note that enabling reasoning will definitely consume more resources and slow down the translation process, however it may improve the translation quality a lot with two-steps translation strategy.
+>
+> (Under my testing, it does improve the translation quality a lot XD)

 **Prompts**
 | Prompt | Description |